Priyanka Timblo and Nina Kanovitch Schiffer Named to Profiles in Diversity Journal’s 2019 Women Worth Watching List

 Priyanka and Nina were recently named members of the National Women’s Law Center’s Leadership Advisory Committee, dedicated to protecting and promoting equality and opportunity for women and families.
 They helped develop the NWLC’s first-ever CLE on women’s rights in the workplace, which was presented at HSG in March 2019.

-Priyanka and Nina will be featured in the August issue of Profiles in Diversity Journal.
+Priyanka and Nina were featured in the summer issue of Profiles in Diversity Journal.
+Priyanka's full profile can be viewed here and you can find Nina's full profile here.